garden-io/garden/docs/reference/providers/kubernetes.md

 For usage information, please refer to the [guides section](https://docs.garden.io/guides).
 A good place to start is the [Remote Kubernetes guide](https://docs.garden.io/guides/remote-kubernetes) guide if you're connecting to remote clusters.
-The [demo-project](https://docs.garden.io/getting-started/2-initialize-a-project) example project and guide are also helpful as an introduction.
+The [Getting Started](https://docs.garden.io/getting-started/0-introduction) guide is also helpful as an introduction.

 Note that if you're using a local Kubernetes cluster (e.g. minikube or Docker Desktop), the [local-kubernetes provider](https://docs.garden.io/reference/providers/local-kubernetes) simplifies (and automates) the configuration and setup quite a bit.